CyberWarrior5466/nea/report/report.md

 The next step is parsing, where we convert the alphabet of tokens into expressions.
 This will be modelled using an as an Abstract Syntax Tree (AST).
 This nesting of the nodes inside a tree allows us to represent the nesting or or `FOR` and `IF` blocks.
 As well as correctly defining the order of operations of expressions following BIDMAS.

-To do this the parser could use two possible methods to recognise the start and end of out `FOR` and `IF` blocks.
+To do this the parser could use two possible methods to recognize the start and end of out `FOR` and `IF` blocks.
 Method 1 involves counting indentation levels which would require our scanner to emit INDENT tokens matching tab character or spaces.
 This can be complicated and erroneous where the user inconsistently mixes tabs and spaces.
 However, it would make the use of `ENFOR` and `ENDIF` keywords optional.

 The second method is completely ignoring the indentation and only looking at the `ENDFOR` and `ENDIF` to determine the end of our `FOR` and `IF` blocks.
 This is simpler and less error-prone as it makes leading spaces or tab optional, but the user can still include them for readability.
 Therefore, this is the design i'll chose to use.